 2 tablespoons molasses

-1 (18 ounce) bottle barbeque sauce (or equivalent of homemade sauce.
+1 (18-ounce) bottle barbecue sauce (or an equivalent of homemade sauce.

 Tomorrow we are Cooking with the Journal